cybertraining-dsc/fa20-523-327/project/project.md

 | video_error_or_removed| boolean variable if a video is still available|
 | description| the description of the video|

-The dataset was retrieved from the popular data science website, Kaggle, and many people have analyzed it.
-These labels will be used in creating a model to discover how a video will trend on Youtube.
-Various analysis includes likes/dislikes predictor, comment creator, and many more.
+A combination of these labels will be used in creating a model to discover how a video will trend on Youtube.
 The drawbacks of using this dataset are various labels are not covered such as the number of subscribers a channel has or the likelihood of someone that sees the video will click on it and older data is being used (all videos were uploaded and trended between 2017 and 2018).

 ## 4.Data Preprocessing